robert-westenberger/knowledgebase/book-notes/mathematics-for-computer-science/chapter-1-what-is-a-proof.md

 So, the numerator and the denominator have 2 as a common factor, which contradicts that fact that $n/d$ is in lowest terms.
 Thus, $\sqrt 2$ must be irrational. $\blacksquare$

 ## Good Proofs in Practice
+A good proof must be clear and correct.